 All of our tap classes stress correct technique in this style.
 Class level is determined by the instructor and is based on an individual assessment when the student takes a trial class.
 All students receive corrections during class to help them advance.
 Students advance to the next level based on the recommendation of the instructor.

-We require all dancers to wear a black leotard with tan oxford tap shoes and tan tights.
+We require all dancers to wear a black leotard with tan tights and oxford tap shoes – tan (beginners) or black (intermediate/advanced).

 Hair must be pulled back into a pony tail.

 Schedule is subject to change.
 Classes fill up quickly, please call first to be sure there are still spots available in the class that you are interested in.